Due to employee pushback, many employers are now looking for COVID vaccine incentives instead of implementing a mandatory vaccination policy.

 There’s no reason to wait, especially if you’re within an area that has already relaxed regulations on wearing face masks.
 Communication can be as easy as sending out an email and explaining you’re doing your due diligence.
 Sample wording may include:

 “To ensure the safety of our staff members, we request you bring your vaccine cards to [designated person] to certify your eligibility to relax social distancing and mask wearing measures at work.
 Without this certification, employees may be expected to continue social distancing and wearing masks while on the premises.
 Please contact your manager with any questions.”

 Your managers will need to be instructed beforehand on what to say and which roles may or may not need to continue preventative measures for those without vaccine certification.
 Develop talking points so they can provide consistent messaging for all staff members.

 One other issue to clarify with managers is their responsibility to ensure nobody at work feels harassed or discriminated against for being or not being vaccinated.
 Any taunting, poking fun, or other forms of harassment should be handled immediately to avoid escalated issues.

-For more information or help with your company’s rollout of collecting proof of vaccination, please contact your HR rep or complete the form below.
+For more information or help with your company’s rollout of collecting proof of vaccination, please contact your HR rep.